SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 You need a list model to start working with SharePoint list data.
 To retrieve the lists, you need two models.

 1. Within Visual Studio Code, locate and open **.\src\webparts\helloWorld\HelloWorldWebPart.ts**.
-1. Define the following interfaces just above the `HelloWorldWebPart` class:
+1. Define the following interfaces immediately before the `HelloWorldWebPart` class declaration:

     ```typescript
     export interface ISPLists {